calendar] [poetry lecture-performance tours in England and Wales 2018]

 These lectures first given at St Olave, Hart Street, between January and July 2012 and then at The Poetry School and The Rugby Tavern in London, before going on tour for the first time)

-If your city or town has not yet been covered by the Seven Olympians tour and you would like to stage one or more of the lectures at a venue near you during 2016, telephone Graham on 020 7405 3997 or write to him at email@example.com.
+If your city or town has not yet been covered by the Seven Olympians tour and you would like to stage one or more of the lectures at a venue near you during 2016, write to Graham at email@example.com.

 If requested, and in certain cases, fees may also be negotiable in line with what your audience is used to, what the box office is likely to be, and/or other special circumstances of particular need.
 To this end, Graham is happy to discuss and help with publicity.